mhausenblas/imgn/README.md

-# imgn!
+# imgn

-Welcome to `imgn!` (as in: imagine), an educational app that demonstrates the journey from monolith to containerized microservices to serverless/Function-as-a-Service.
+Welcome to `imgn` (as in: imagine), an educational app that demonstrates the journey from monolith to containerized microservices to serverless/Function-as-a-Service.
 The app itself is really simple:

 ![imgn in action](img/imgn.gif)